-In a series of three or more items, commas SHALL be used after each item 2.8 excluding the penultimate item.
+2.8 In a series of three or more items, commas SHALL be used after each item excluding the penultimate item.

-Use a comma to separate items in a series of three or more items not including before the final 'and'.
+Use a comma to separate items in a series of three or more items except for before the final 'and'.